Sanidi-Group/Asteroid/README.md

-# Asteroid 🎼
+# Asteroid

-Audio on Steroid (asteroid) is a web app for music lovers and creators, featuring an integrated DAW and more musical resources.
-Coming soon
+Audio on Steroids, otherwise known by its industry trademark Asteroid, is an ongoing open source project featuring a set of software, applications and features with the primary focus on music, interstellar creativity and advanced AI.
+More description coming soon while in progress...